SaintsRobotics/Dozer/index.md

 Dozer is a framework for robots built with [WPILib](https://github.com/wpilibsuite) to help write fluent, readable code.
+WPILib is a very common library teams competing in the FIRST Robotics Competition use write code for their robots.
+While WPILib does a great job providing APIs to interface with hardware components, we feel that its provided APIs to manage control flow are woefully inadequate.
+That's why we made Dozer.

 # Features